This simplified laundry routine will help you tackle laundry and not be overwhelmed.

 Move that load through to the dryer and start a second load.
 I typically do laundry throughout the day until the late afternoon.
 After that, I let whatever accumulates wait for the next day.

 Fold the laundry.

-What has worked well for me, is to put all of the dry laundries in the basket.
-I lay my husband’s dress shirts on top because I do not iron.
+What has worked well for me is putting all the dry laundry in the basket.
+I lay my husband’s dress shirts on top because I do not iron them.
 Then I put in headphones, turn on a podcast and start folding.
 Listening to a podcast while folding laundry is key!
 It seriously helps the time fly by.
 Once it is folded, I deliver everyone’s laundry to their rooms, and then they put it away at some point by the end of the day.

 I am planning to update this routine by adding in little baskets for everyone to grab their clean laundry in and put it away.

 Life with little kids: Just keep listening to that podcast while you put away the laundry!
 Wearing my babies was lifesaving for life with little ones because I would have my baby in the wrap and do what needed to be done!
 My oldest did not like to be worn but he LOVED his bouncer seat, so he would bounce while I did laundry.